ParallelGSReg/ModelSelectionAccelerator.jl/README.md

 ## Documentation

-For more detailed information about this package, its functionalities, and usage instructions, please refer to our [detailed documentation page](./docs/detailed.md).
+For more detailed information about this package, its functionalities, and usage instructions, please refer to our [documentation page](https://parallelgsreg.github.io/ResearchAccelerator.jl).

 ## ModelSelection package
 ResearchAccelerator.jl package uses ModelSelection.jl.
 For more details about the functionalities and features provided by ModelSelection, please visit the [package repository](https://github.com/ParallelGSReg/ModelSelection.jl).